-The exhibition titled The Dreamers intends to question not only the misleading and ambiguous nature of the real but the space occupied by dreams—intended as the metaphorical embodiment of a space of freedom—which is able to challenge the certainty of the real world, of acquired knowledge and of our own beliefs.
+The 58th October Salon will present the exhibition titled The Dreamers.
+The show intends to question not only the misleading and ambiguous nature of the real but the space occupied by dreams—intended as the metaphorical embodiment of a space of freedom—which is able to challenge the certainty of the real world, of acquired knowledge and of our own beliefs.

 In a world where cultural, religious, and expressive barriers are increasingly being tightened, artists react to the paradoxical coincidence of antithetic attitudes—openness, permeability, distrust, and rejection—and with the construction of a new space, where racial, sexual and social freedom and imaginaries can be experimented with.
 The questions are: How can we perceive today’s world?
 What are the conditionings that interfere in our ability to critically experience reality?
 How can artists explain the complexity of the human being in current times?
 Can technology produce reality?
 In what ways have the promises and the failures of technology altered, addressed or amplified the idea of progress, emancipation and of the future?